m1902/cm-automated-coding/readme.md

 ### Step 5: Start the Ollama Server

-Load the module and start the Ollama server inside your node:
+Load the module and start the Ollama server **inside your node**:

 ```bash
 module load ollama
 ollama serve &
 ```

-When the server is ready, you’ll see something like this in the output:
+When the server is ready (after several seconds), you’ll see something like this in the output:

 ```
 Listening on 127.0.0.1:11434 (version 0.5.12)
 looking for compatible GPUs
 name="Quadro RTX 6000" total="23.6 GiB" available="23.5 GiB"
 ```

+If a user prompt doesn't show in console, don't worry - you may continue working.

 ---